Death and funeral of Princess Grace of Monaco

-The funeral of Princess Grace of Monaco took place at the Cathedral of Our Lady Immaculate in Monaco-Ville on 18 September 1982.
-Princess Grace had succumbed to injuries resulting from a car crash on 14 September, at the age of 52.
+The funeral of Princess Grace of Monaco took place at the Cathedral of Our Lady Immaculate in Monaco-Ville on September 18, 1982.
+Princess Grace had succumbed to injuries resulting from a car crash on September 14, at the age of 52.
 An estimated 26,000 people paid their respects as she lay in state at the Palatine Chapel at the Prince's Palace of Monaco before the ceremony, a requiem Mass.

+Death

+On September 13, 1982, Grace suffered a mild cerebral hemorrhage while driving back to Monaco from her country home in Roc Agel.
+As a result, she lost control of her 1972 Rover P6 3500.
+(Note: The following references were used to determine the automobile details: